afandian/timelapsebeehive-recorder/README.md

-# Langstroth
+# Timelapse Beehive AUdio

-Time-lapse audio recorder Android app.
+Timelapse audio recorder Android app.
 Created to listen inside a beehive.

-Sends uploads to [Langstroth](https://github.com/afandian/langstroth-server) web service.
+Sends uploads to [Time Lapse Beehive](https://timelapsebeehive.com) web service.

-Work in progress.
+Get in contact if you want to use it - joe@afandian.com

+Internally called Langstroth, that was an earlier name.

 ## License